JohnnyXavier/johnnyxavier.github.io/_posts/bmc_anvil/2023-06-02-bmc-showcase-note-hbn-inheritance.md

 when you think about this approach, I wanted every table to have creation and update info, the user responsible for creating a given record and the id type shared across all records will be of the uuid kind.

+### the extending class

-let's check how it is used by examining a class that extends from this one.
+let's check how the above is used by examining a class that extends from `BaseEntity`.

 ```java